thement/miskatino-basic/README.md

 - Arduino Mini 2k - 700 bytes for code, 300 for variables (also Arduino Micro / Leonardo / Duemilanove etc.)
 - STM32F103 - code and data could take up to 20 kBytes, 32-bit variables, 100000 lines per second (work in progress)

+### Setup

+Build the project, upload firmware.
+Set your communication line (either Bluetooth UART module or USB-UART bridge, like FTDI) to 115200 baud (or change the speed in the code before building).
+Plug in, press reset - you should see some greeting like `Miskatino v1.0`.

 ### Recognized commands and functions

 (see more thorough list at [Miskatino Basic Manual](https://github.com/Miskatino/miskatino-basic/wiki/Miskatino-Basic-Manual))